 Component 2: Externally set assignment (40%) - In this component the awarding body (AQA) will provide you with a number of possible Themes to be used as starting points.
-You will select one theme and, using the skills and knowledge you have gained through the Personal Investigation component, you will produce a body of work exploring your chosen focus.
+You will select one theme and.

+using the skills and knowledge you have gained through the Personal Investigation component, you will produce a body of work exploring your chosen focus.
 At the end of the preparation period you will complete 15 hours of supervised time under exam conditions and you will present a clearly defined selection of work leading to a finished outcome or series of outcomes.

 There are many careers in photography within the creative industries framework of art and design, fine art, graphics and illustration where A Level Photography is useful including journalism, advertising, marketing, design, architecture and publishing or any profession looking for creative people!
 Some students choose to go on to a one-year foundation course before specialising and some go straight into to a Photography degree.
 We can assist students with advice on portfolio presentation to support this progression.
 Our sixth form has a 100% success rate in placing students who want to go on to study photography and art in art colleges.
+In addition to a career directly in Photography, many academic courses at University like students to have an A Level such as photography alongside their main subject as it shows breadth of experience and brings many transferrable skills to the table.